cpwillis/omz-git-branch/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to improve `omz-git-branch`, please feel free to fork the repository, make your changes, and submit a pull request.
+This project was inspired by an [abandoned project](https://github.com/tnwinc/omz-git).

 ## License